-The rate at which central bank provides loan to commercial banks is called bank rate.
-This instrument is a key at the hands of RBI to control the money supply in long term lending.
-At present it is 6.25%.
+The rate at which the central bank provides loans to commercial banks is called the bank rate.
+This instrument is a key at the hands of RBI to control the money supply in long-term lending.
+At present, it is 6.25%.

-- Increase in the bank rate will make the loans more expensive for the commercial banks; thereby, pressurizing the banks to increase the rate of lending.
+- An increase in the bank rate will make the loans more expensive for the commercial banks; thereby, pressurizing the banks to increase the rate of lending.
 The public capacity to take credit at increased rates will be lower, leading to a fall in the volume of credit demanded.

 - The reverse happens in case of a decrease in the bank rate.
 This increases the lending capacity of banks as well as increases public demand for credit and hence will automatically lead to a rise in the volume of credit flowing in the economy.

 - This rate has been aligned to the MSF rate and hence, changes automatically with the MSF rate changes alongside policy repo rate changes.

 Reserve Bank of India’s LAF helps banks to adjust their daily liquidity mismatches.
 LAF has two components – repo (repurchase agreement) and reverses repo.

 (i) Repo Rate: Repo (Repurchase) rate is the rate at which the RBI lends short-term money to the banks against securities.
 When the repo rate increases borrowing from RBI becomes more expensive.
 Repo rate is always higher than the reverse repo rate.
 At present, it is 6.00%